tamasgara04/purpose/README.md

 ## Creating a Firebase Firestore Cloud Database for Python

 1. **Set Up Firebase Project:**
-   Start by creating a new project or selecting an existing one in the Firebase console (console.firebase.google.com).
+   Start by creating a new project or selecting an existing one in the [Firebase console](https://console.firebase.google.com).

 2. **Enable Firestore:**
    Once your project is set up, navigate to the "Firestore Database" section in the Firebase console.
 Click on "Create Database" and choose the location for your Firestore instance.